What the heck is a timeline?

 The Order Counts!

-Because of the fact that it’s rare that things will go exactly as planned, your primary focus when putting together timelines is the order you’d like things to happen.
+Because things will rarely go exactly as planned, your primary focus when putting together timelines is the order you’d like things to happen.
 Example: The first three things you want to happen 1.
 Grand Entrance 2.
 First Dance 3.
 Toasts.
 This way, your vendors will be ready to unfold your plan in the right sequence, even if things get adjusted 5-10 minutes up or down.

 Remember every wedding is different and each couple customizes their wedding to fit their personalities.
 Here is a sample of the time it takes for each element of your wedding to happen based on our experience.